 Energy used by BART is directly related to its Greenhouse Gas (GHG) emissions.
-APTA divides the impact of transit on GHG emissions into two categories: direct emissions (burning fuel) and indirect emissions (purchased electricity).
-This chapter addresses the first category of emissions produced by transit.
+APTA divides the impact of transit on GHG emissions into three categories: operational emissions (burning fuel, purchased electricity), emissions from capital projects, and displaced emissions (land use effects, patrons using transit).
+This chapter addresses operational and capital emissions produced by transit.
 The major elements are inventoried such as tailpipe emissions from transit vehicles, electricity used for rail, and maintenance yards and stations operations.
+BART does not quantify emissions from capital projects at this time.

-BART also inventories the second category, emissions displaced by people choosing to take transit.
-The net impact of GHGs is detailed in Chapter 9 Smart Land Use and Livable Neighborhoods.
+BART also inventories the third category, emissions displaced by people choosing to take transit.
+The net impact of these GHG emissions is detailed in Chapter 9 Smart Land Use and Livable Neighborhoods.